eclipse-vertx/vert.x/new/core_manual_ruby.md

 Let's take an example where we want to read from a `ReadStream` and write the data to a `WriteStream`.

-An example would be reading from a `NetSocket` and writing to an `AsyncFile` on disk.
+A very simple example would be reading from a `NetSocket` on a server and writing back to the same `NetSocket` - since `NetSocket` implements both `ReadStream` and `WriteStream`, but you can do this between any `ReadStream` and any `WriteStream`, including HTTP requests and response, async files, websockets, etc.

 A naive way to do this would be to directly take the data that's been read and immediately write it to the NetSocket, for example:

     server = Vertx::NetServer.new

     server.connect_handler do |sock|

-        Vertx::FileSystem.open('some_file.dat') do |err, async_file|
         sock.data_handler do |buffer|

-                # Stream all data directly to the disk file:

-                async_file.write(buffer)
+            # Write the data straight back

+            sock.write(buffer)
         end
-        end

     end.listen(1234, 'localhost')

-There's a problem with the above example: If data is read from the socket faster than it can be written to the underlying disk file, it will build up in the write queue of the `AsyncFile`, eventually running out of RAM.
+There's a problem with the above example: If data is read from the socket faster than it can be written back to the socket, it will build up in the write queue of the AsyncFile, eventually running out of RAM.
+This might happen, for example if the client at the other end of the socket wasn't reading very fast, effectively putting back-pressure on the connection.

-It just so happens that `AsyncFile` implements `WriteStream`, so we can check if the `WriteStream` is full before writing to it:
+Since `NetSocket` implements `WriteStream`, we can check if the `WriteStream` is full before writing to it:

     server = Vertx::NetServer.new

     server.connect_handler do |sock|

-        Vertx::FileSystem.open('some_file.dat') do |err, async_file|
         sock.data_handler do |buffer|

-                async_file.write(buffer) if !async_file.write_queue_full?
+            sock.write(buffer) if !sock.write_queue_full?
-            end
         end

     end.listen(1234, 'localhost')

 This example won't run out of RAM but we'll end up losing data if the write queue gets full.
 What we really want to do is pause the `NetSocket` when the `AsyncFile` write queue is full.
 Let's do that: